tengqm/kab/kab/kab/templates/static/apigroup-long.md

 - The named groups are at REST path `/apis/$GROUP_NAME/$VERSION` and use `apiVersion: $GROUP_NAME/$VERSION` (for example, `apiVersion: batch/v1`).

+Kubernetes reserves the use of empty group name (`""`), single word group names (e.g. `"apps"`) and group names ending with `".k8s.io"`.
+A group name must be lower case and be valid DNS subdomains.

 ### Discovery of API Groups

 API groups along with their supported versions can be discovered at the API path